-According to The National Institutes of Health (NIH), Vitamin D is a nutrient that is important for promoting overall health and is especially important in developing maintaining strong bones.
+According to The National Institutes of Health (NIH), Vitamin D is a nutrient that is important for promoting overall health and is especially important in developing and maintaining strong bones.

 Taste / Flavor

-Bunashimeji has a nutty, buttery flavor, and a firm, crunchy texture.
-The mushrooms grow in clusters and produce tender caps.
-Our Brown Beech mushrooms have been formulated to be less bitter than traditional Bunashimeji.
-Still, western palettes will probably best enjoy the brown beech after cooking, which mellows the flavor.
+Bunashimeji mushrooms have a nutty, buttery flavor, and a firm, crunchy texture.
+These mushrooms also grow in clusters and produce tender caps.
+Our Brown Beech mushrooms have been formulated to lessen the bitterness of traditional Bunashimeji.
+Still, western palettes will probably best enjoy Brown beech mushrooms after cooking, which mellow the flavor.
 Try this specialty mushroom baked, steamed, or sauteed in olive oil.

-Bunashimeji can be eaten in clusters or individually separated.
-Simply trim off the base of the cluster; they are clean and ready-to-cook.
+Eat Bunashimeji mushrooms in clusters or individually separated.
+Simply trim off the base of the cluster and they are clean and ready-to-cook.
 Hokto’s mushrooms do not need to be washed, rinsed, or peeled because they are not grown in soil and are 100% USDA Organic and agrichemical free!
 To get the most out of Hokto Mushrooms, always cook them before consuming .
 Mushrooms should not be served raw.

 How to prepare Bunashimeji